bplmaps/lmec-main-site/content/about/hours-directions.md

 #### Gallery Hours

-{{< alert-box type="info" title="New fall hours beginning Sept 11" >}} Beginning September 11, the Map Center will be open on Sundays from 1-5pm.
-Starting September 12, we will be closed to the public on Mondays, but [class visits](/education/) will still be available on Mondays.
-[Research appointments](/research/appointments/) will be available Tuesday - Friday. {{</ alert-box >}}

 {{< hours-table >}}

 #### Research Hours

-_Available by advance appointment on weekdays._ In-person access to the Rare Maps Reading Room is available by advance appointment on limited hours.
-Please see our [Research Appointments](/research/appointments/) page for more information.
+_Available by advance appointment on weekdays._ In-person access to the Rare Maps Reading Room is available by advance appointment only.
+Bookings should be made at least 4 days in advance to provide time for paging items for use.
+Please see our [Research Appointments](/research/appointments/) page for more information and to make an appointment online.

 #### BPL Hours